sean-gugler/DeathmazeFairPlay/README.md

 *A fan mod by Sean Gugler*

 You can play online right now:
-1. Download `deathmaze.dsk` from <https://github.com/sean-gugler/DeathmazeFairPlay/releases>
+1. Download `deathmaze.do` from <https://github.com/sean-gugler/DeathmazeFairPlay/releases>
 2. Visit <https://www.scullinsteel.com/apple2/> and click the "open folder" icon (tip: F2 toggles full-screen)

 When the disk boots, choose option 4 to play the Fair Play edition.